MegaTKC/megatkc.github.io/documentation/feather/main.md

 Above are the differences between Feather and MCPI-Reborn.
 It is noted that Feather is in alpha and corruptions are possible.

 To install Feather.
 You will need to download our release.
 Then unzip the file.
 After the file has been unzipped.
-Go into the directory and run ./compile_php.sh.
+Go into the directory and run ./start.sh.
-This may take a long time, depending on your processor and speed.
-After the compilation has finished, run ./start.sh to start up the server.
 Enjoy!
+(Files are always precompiled)